 - The death benefit stays the same throughout the policy.

-- The premium payment stays the same the whole term period.
+- The premium payment stays the same for the whole term period.

 - It is an inexpensive form of life insurance coverage.